hatchways/team-dragon/README.md

 REDIS_URI=[Enter your redis URI here]
 ```

-7. Sign up for SendGrid and add the API Key you get from SendGrid to `SENDGRID_API_KEY`:
+7. Sign up for SendGrid and add the API Key you get from SendGrid to `SENDGRID_API_KEY`.
+Also add the domain to `DOMAIN` variable:
 ```
 # SendGrid
 SENDGRID_API_KEY=[Enter SendGrid API Key here]
+# Domain (used in email invites)
+# Note: do no include "/" at end of url (ie http://mywebsite.com))
+DOMAIN=
 ```
 8.Sign up for AWS and configure AWS variables in `.env` file:
 ```